 Generative AI Vs Predictive AI: Know The Fundamental Difference Between The Two

 Artificial Intelligence is embedding deeper into our daily lives with each passing day it’s hard to ignore it.
 For businesses starting to leverage AI technologies, Generative AI is the first choice.
-According to a recent study by Gartner, 45% of businesses are on their way to adopting Generative AI whereas 10% have already embraced it.
+According to a recent study by Gartner, 45% of businesses are on their way to adopting Generative AI models whereas 10% have already embraced it.
 Earlier, this figure was only 15%.
 And then there comes Predictive AI which gives the power of prediction to the businesses.
 Both are impressive and make a profound impact in almost every sector.
 But the two are completely different.

 What is Generative AI?

 Generative AI, also known as Generative Artificial Intelligence, is a fascinating subfield of artificial intelligence that focuses on creating models and systems capable of generating new content that is similar to, or indistinguishable from, human-created content.
-DALL-E, an AI image generator, and Open AI’s large language model ChatGPT are the first few AI examples that attracted mass interest in Generative AI.
+DALL-E, an AI image generator, and Open AI’s large language model ChatGPT are the first few AI examples that attracted mass interest in Generative AI model.

 Models of Generative AI